XVA - Constant Velocity 1

 of the a vs. t graphs appear the same.
 We are not much

 concerned here with the a vs. t graphs.
-Again, our discussion
+Our discussion

 will center around the relationship between the x vs. t and